 Business Solutions - United Planners offers unsurpassed support.
-"Advisors enjoy the advantages of working in a mid-sized broker-dealer with direct access to executive management, while experiencing the depth of support and resources available from larger broker-dealers," says United Planners' Shindel.
+Advisors benefit from the best of both worlds by working at a mid-sized broker-dealer, where they have direct access to executive management, while also enjoying the extensive support and resources typically offered by larger broker-dealers.

-"We are not recruiters," say Cuffari-Agasi.
+"We are not recruiters," say Cuffari Agasi.
 "We are consultants.
 We learn about an advisor's practice and coach in areas where the advisor can create efficiencies or lower costs for their practice and their clients.
 We are focused on partnering with advisors who really want what's best for their clients.
 If we are the right firm, we can create efficiencies for the advisors and save them and their clients money, and if we can help them provide better products and services to their clients, then we will be a great match, so that it makes sense for the advisor to work with us."

 United Planners partners with technology firms, not to make its own back office especially more efficient (which is a common practice among some other broker-dealers), but to help make the advisors more efficient.
-"The more efficient the advisors are, the better off we all are," says Cuffari-Agasi.
+The more efficient the advisors are, the better off we all are," says Cuffari-Agasi.

-"United Planners' advisors are owners of the firm and assist executive management through monthly conference calls and other opportunities to dialogue and define ways to help advisors and the firm become more efficient and to better serve our clients," says Shindel.
+United Planners' advisors are owners of the firm, contributing to executive management through monthly conference calls and other opportunities for dialogue.
+These interactions help identify ways to improve efficiency and enhance the firm's ability to better serve both advisors and clients.